MicrosoftDocs/well-architected/well-architected/service-guides/app-service-web-apps.md

   There are also disadvantages.
 Spikes in utilization or instability of an app can affect the performance of other apps.
 Security is also a concern.
 Because incidents in one app can permeate to other apps within the shared environment.

 - **Higher isolation**.
-Isolation is intented to avoid interference.
+Isolation is intended to avoid interference.
 This strategy applies to security, performance, and even segregation of development, testing, and production environment.

   The App Service Environment (ASE) SKU targets gives you better control over security and data protection as each app can have its own security settings.
 There's better containment of breaches because isolation limits the blast radius.
 From a performance perspective, resource contention is minimized.
-Also, isolation allows for independent scaling based on specfic demand and individual capacity planning.
+Also, isolation allows for independent scaling based on specific demand and individual capacity planning.

   Consequently, this approach is more expensive and requires operational rigor.